© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sites NW and SE of Fornham All Saints is a scheduled monument protected by Historic England under reference 1006018.
 View the official record →

-Sites NW and SE of Fornham All Saints is a complex of archaeological features located in Suffolk comprising two distinct areas of archaeological interest situated to the north-west and south-east of the parish.
+Sites NW and SE of Fornham All Saints is a pair of Iron Age settlements located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006018.

 Sites NW and SE of Fornham All Saints is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006018.